solenn-tl/land_registry_tables_processing_TPDL_2025/README.md

     * Each *scripts/XX* subfolder requires a dedicated virtual environnement
 * Computing resources
     * 2 GPUs with at least 45Go RAM required to train DAN
-    * 1 GPU for YOLOv11 and Camembert-NER model fine-tuning
+    * 1 GPU for YOLOv11 and Camembert-NER models fine-tuning
 * A RDF triplestore :
     * We use Graph DB for these experiments